samsmithnz/SoftwareAdvice/03-Chapter3.md

 ## Using VM's
 It's 2021.
 If you are using VM's, you aren't cloud native and you are maintaining a legacy product.
 If you start a new project with VM's, you are doing it wrong.

-## The hardest part of architecture
-Naming things.

 ## Open source software